Gabriel Arias Player Props: Guardians vs. Red Sox

 Gabriel Arias At The Plate

-- Arias has picked up a hit in 51.4% of his 35 games this year, with multiple hits in 11.4% of those games.
+- Arias has picked up a hit in 50.0% of his 36 games this year, with more than one hit in 11.1% of those games.

-- He has homered in 11.4% of his games this year, and 3.4% of his chances at the plate.
+- He has hit a home run in 11.1% of his games this season, and 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.